ejescobedo/SEA/README.md

-# </a>SEA application</h4>
-# </a>SW2 Instructor Dr. Salamah</h4>
+<h2>SEA application</h2>
-# </a>Clients: DAC Cyber Analysts</h4>
+<h3>SW2 Instructor Dr. Salamah, Clients: DAC Cyber Analysts</h3>

 </blockquote>

-<p>The purpose of the SEA application is to standarized the scanning and enumeration process.
+<p>The purpose of the SEA application is to standardized the scanning and enumeration process.
-The team Code X created this application with the functions of storing Scan options and dependencies, Run configuration, tool output, help menu and XML file creation.
+The team Code X created this application with the functions of storing Scan options and dependencies, Run configuration, tool output, a help menu and XML file creation.
 Instructions on how to initialize the application will be given next. </p>

 <blockquote>

 <p>The SEA application makes use of MongoDB NoSQL database for the storing of information.
 Said information
-if the Scan configuration, Run configuration, and XML report information.
-The SEA application makes use of a free cluster in MongoDB to globally store the SEA application information.
+is the Scan configuration, Run configuration, and XML report information.
+The SEA application makes use of a free cluster in MongoDB to globally store the SEA application data.
 In order to connect to this cluster, it is necessary to download the free MongoDB Compass application.
-Once installed, the user can click on the connect button and enter the following string "mongodb+srv://Admin:maps1010@sea.pz2g0.mongodb.net/test" to connect to the global cluster, or can decide to run it locally by connecting clicking on connect and entering the string "localhost:27017".
-Currently, the application is to be connected locally in the code, if the user wishes to connect to the global cluster, it is necessary to only uncomment line 81 of the code and comment out line 82 of the code.
-After that, the application can be freely.
+Once installed, the user can click on the connect button and enter the following string "mongodb+srv://Admin:maps1010@sea.pz2g0.mongodb.net/test" to connect to the global cluster, or can decide to run it locally by clicking on the connect button and entering the string "localhost:27017".
+Currently, the application is to be connected locally, if the user wishes to connect to the global cluster, it is necessary to uncomment line 81 of the Run.java code and comment out line 82 of the Run.java code.
+After that, the application can be freely used.
 </p>

 </blockquote>